Web-of-Digital-Twins/web-of-digital-twins.github.io/site/docs/concepts/interoperability.md

 HWoDT creates an interoperability layer on top of existing DTs for the creation of ecosystems of heterogeneous DTs.
 As discussed above, we have two main type of heterogeneity: the *metamodel* and the *technological* ones. \
 To cope with metamodel heterogeneity, a general-purpose metamodel is crucial. **Web of Digital Twins** metamodel is then choosen, forcing each DT to map its model to the WoDT metamodel, even at the cost of losing information.
 Remeber, that each DT will remain accessibile so, if needed, a Consumer that is technology-aware maintain access to the underlying information and services.

-To enable the DT-as-a-service vision providing technological-hiding we defined a uniform interface each DT must implement.
+To enable the DT-as-a-service vision providing technological-hiding we defined a uniform interface each DT must implement (usually implemented in a HWoDT Adapter for the DT technology at hand).
 REST is consolidated as an enabler of the information-hiding principle, so we have chosen to create an additional layer internal or external to DTs that exposes a REST-based uniform interface. \
 Our strategy is to simply map REST constraints to our scenario by exploiting Web technologies, paradigms, and protocols.

 Therefore, interoperability is enabled only by the DTs themselves, which expose a uniform interface, following the DT-as-a-service perspective.
 The ecosystem abstraction provides a boundary of consistency for ecosystem-wide services leveraging the DTs’ interfaces to build it.